GoogleCloudDataproc/spark-spanner-connector/README.md

 ### Loading Data from Cloud Spanner

-The connector supports reading data from a Google Cloud Spanner table and is registered under `spanner` name as the data source format.
+The connector supports reading data from a Google Cloud Spanner table and is registered under `spanner` name as the external data source format.

 Simply, use `spanner` in `DataFrameReader.format` method to inform Spark SQL to use the connector.